kontainapp/km/docs/debugging-guide.md

 There is no need to modify your scripts, but it’s useful to understand how Kontain supports scripts.

-Often, scripts are packaged as “shebang” files, i.e., those starting with “`#!/bin/python`”.
+Often, scripts are packaged as “shebang” files, i.e., those starting with `#!/bin/python`.
 This sequence makes the Linux kernel invoke Python and pass the file content to it.
 In order to run all scripts unmodified, Kontain understands when a command (e.g. `python`) is a symlink to a KM executable; it automatically finds the correct unikernel and runs it.

 For example, if you set the following file structure:
-1. ‘`python`’ is a symlink to `/opt/kontain/bin/km`
+1. ‘`python`’ is a symlink to `/opt/kontain/bin/km`,
-2. `python.km` (Python unikernel) is available in the same dir as ‘`python`’ symlink
+2. `python.km` (Python unikernel) is available in the same dir as the ‘`python`’ symlink,

-Then running “`python my-code.py`” will actually run `my-code.py` in a Python unikernel in a Kontain VM, and the command line formed internally by KM will be “`km python.km my-code.py`”
+Then running `python my-code.py` will actually run `my-code.py` in a Python unikernel in a Kontain VM, and the command line formed internally by KM will be `km python.km my-code.py`.

 ### Debug Servers

-Interpreted languages usually have a debugging server in the interpreter and/or use native debugging protocol over a dedicated network port.
+Interpreted languages usually have a debugging server in the interpreter and/or use a native debugging protocol over a dedicated network port.
 Therefore, having the port available to the workload is usually sufficient for debugging.

 ### Python Example